pzach7/CyberSecurity_Week9_Assignment/README.md

 ## Experiment write-up

 Mama always said you catch more flies with honey than vinegar, though I don't think she had the internet in mind when she said it.
-I set up 5 different
+I set up 5 different VM's with different honeypot software.
+Immediately upon setting up my first Dionaea with HTTP server I was registering attack after attack

+Below is a more concise version of the required details listed on the assignment page

+### Honey pots deployed (All on Ubuntu 14.04)

+ - Dionaea with HTTP(mhn-honeypot-1)
+ - Snort (mhn-honeypot-2)
+ - ElasticHoney (mhn-honeypot-3)
+ - Dionaea (mhn-honeypot-5)
+ - Kippo (mhn-honeypot-6)

+### Issues

+I encountered some initial difficulty setting up the VM's since I was attempting to use Windows Powershell instead of linux and the commands were slightly different.
+There was also initial difficulty getting into the admin VM, since trying to go directly to the IP address would take me to the https version, when I needed the http version.

-### Test
+### Summary of data

+Attacks (after ~16 hours up time):

+ - Dionaea with HTTP(mhn-honeypot-1) = 9219
+ - Snort (mhn-honeypot-2) = 463
+ - ElasticHoney (mhn-honeypot-3) = 2
+ - Dionaea (mhn-honeypot-5) = 5300
+ - Kippo (mhn-honeypot-6) = 216

+Malware Samples:

+ - I was unable to find any malware samples on any of the machines.

+Unresolved questions raised by the data collected:

+ - None